 The Birth Information Network (BIN) was established by Vermont legislation in 2003 (18 V.S.A. § 5087) to conduct statewide, population-level surveillance of selected birth defects and other congenital conditions.
 This information is used to improve outreach and referral services for families with children with special health needs, ensure adequate services are available for children and their families, evaluate efforts to prevent health problems and document possible link between environmental and chemical exposure with the special health conditions of Vermont’s infants and children.

 Birth defects are common, costly and critical conditions that affect 1 in every 33 babies born in the United States each year.
 The Birth Information Network (BIN) program monitors trends, promotes prevention, and links families to resources.

-The BIN recently released a report covering Vermont resident births from 2006 through 2012.
-Of the 43,786 infants born to Vermont residents, 1,624 (3.7%) were known to have one or more of the conditions monitored by the BIN.
+Of the 43,786 infants born to Vermont residents from 2006-2012, 1,624 (3.7%) were known to have one or more of the conditions monitored by the BIN.
 As a group, structural and chromosomal birth defects were the most common type of condition in the BIN, with 1,119 (2.6%) of infants having at least one of these conditions.
-Very low birthweight was the next most frequent with 495 infants (1.1%), followed by 49 with congenital hearing loss (0.11%), and 36 infants (0.08%) with metabolic or endocrine conditions.
+Very low birthweight was the next most frequent, with 495 infants (1.1%), followed by 49 with congenital hearing loss (0.11%), and 36 infants (0.08%) with metabolic or endocrine conditions.